vectordotdev/content-old/posts/promql-guide.md

 ## Operators

 Operators can be used between scalars, vectors, or a mix of the two.
-Operations between vectors expect to be able to find matching elements for each element on the other side (also known as one-to-one matching), unless otherwise specified.
+Operations between vectors expect to find matching elements for each side (also known as one-to-one matching), unless otherwise specified.

 There are Arithmetic (+, -, \*, /, %, ^), Comparison (==, !=, >, <, >=, <=) and Logical (and, or, unless) operators.